efsalvarenga/CV/cl.md

 My extensive experience within our industry, including deep understanding of several of its businesses, is supported by further academic education on operational research and management sciences.
 My specific expertise includes asset management, project scoping & valuation, data science (operational research, mathematical modelling & machine learning), leadership and communication.

-The Digital Innovation team would fit both my career aspirations and the history I’ve built so far.
+The Innovation Excellence team would fit both my career aspirations and the history I’ve built so far.
-I want to play an active role in systematising sustainable digital innovation adoption within Shell, focused on business requirements and the group strategy.
+I want to play an active role in systematising sustainable innovation adoption within Shell, focused on business requirements and the group strategy.
 In my career it’s been often required that I engage and influence the decisions of senior stakeholders (executives and directors), assurance teams, academia and Brazil’s national oil agency, while supporting negotiations and agreeing on techno-economic excellence.
 I trust those are skills that would benefit the team.